MadzCode/FInal_Documentation/Dev_Journal.md

-- Little Nightmares
-Little Nightmares is a 2.5D horror game where the main character 'Six'
-- Conduct research on games that are relevant to your project.
-Provide a brief description of each game and the insights it offers.
-- Analyse the game's approach, cross-referencing it with other sources such as articles or talks to support your analysis.
-- Explain how these insights apply to your project and influence your decision-making process.

 ### Academic Sources
 - Research academic papers, books, or articles that provide theoretical guidance for your project.
 Include a brief summary of each source.
 - Describe how the academic research applies to your project and shapes your design and development decisions.